-I study how the category of “religion” is created and used in everyday life.
-My most recent project examined these processes among American atheists and evangelical Christians.
+Within sociology, I study how the category of “religion” is created and used in everyday life, as well as how religion interacts with other social spheres, especially politics.
+My most recent project examined these themes among American atheists and evangelical Christians.
 Questions that inform my research in this area include:

 How do people create and re-create the category of “religion?”
 How is the category of religion related to other social categories, such as politics?
 What is the shape of the secular in America?